Lost Dutchman State Park

 We’ve literally said this before and we’re sticking by it… We have a love for the Superstition Wilderness that is hard to describe.
 There is something about the National Forest Wilderness area that makes us tingle.
 The landscape is so fascinating with too many saguaro cactuses to count, massive rock formations, canyons, creek beds, prickly pear cactus, wildlife, and so much more.
 We camped at Lost Dutchman State Park and hiked around 7:30 am the next day.
 It was nice not having to wake up super early for the 45 minute drive to the park.

-Siphon Draw Trail is one of the most popular challenging hikes in the valley for multiple reasons; it’s absolutely beautiful, it isn’t too long, it’s very steep and get’s your heart rate and legs burning, and any time you look back towards Phoenix, the view is amazing!
+Siphon Draw Trail is one of the most popular and challenging hikes in the valley because of the famous Flatiron Peak and because it’s absolutely beautiful, it isn’t too long, it’s very steep and get’s your heart rate and legs burning, and any time you look back towards Phoenix, the view is amazing!
 Siphon Draw Trail is well marked and easy to follow until you get to the Superstition Wilderness Area Sign… after that the trail is relatively easy to follow for a bit longer.
 Most likely, there will be others on the trail and it’s easy to follow others, but if the general consensus is that people don’t know where they’re going, try to stay right until you get to the base of the siphon.

 Once at the base of siphon, the path to the top isn’t marked but somewhat obvious.
 The siphon name isn’t that original, it truly is a collection point for water coming down the mountain and the rock has been smoothed over time.
 We tend to go quick through the steep parts to minimize our time with limited traction.
 Once at the top, turn around and take a look back, the view is fantastic!